 Salt and pepper noise has a sales pitiful on different noise ameliorations shown in the figure.
 They appear as black and white dots are scattered randomly in the photo, giving that "starry night" or "static" look.
 Since these extreme pixels and their neighbors can often have a large difference (i.e. noise), the presence of salt and pepper noise can greatly hinder the visual understanding of image contents.
 Within highly corrupted images, bands of salt and pepper noise can cover important areas, causing the image to become unrecognizable.
 Salt and pepper noise is said to exhibit extremely high corruption density, but even at lower densities, it can be very detrimental for the perceptive quality of fine structures and textures, because randomly distributed peeks and troughs result in false brightness patterns that malfunction the brain in interpreting the original image content.

-information, leading to salt and pepper noise being distributed over each color channel and thus having more granular noise in the image; hence it may not be only black or white pixels but colored pixels having maximum values in one or two color channels leading to thus appearance of spurious colored pixels randomly around the image.
+It is worth noting that colored images would mean per pixel color channel information, leading to salt and pepper noise being distributed over each color channel and thus having more granular noise in the image; hence it may not be only black or white pixels but colored pixels having maximum values in one or two color channels leading to thus appearance of spurious colored pixels randomly around the image.